Ben Nevis Distillery, Highlands

 Find out more

-Ben Nevis (also 'Bennevis' and 'Benevas') is located in Inverness-shire, at the foot of the highest mountain of the United Kingdom (1334 meters) by the same name.
-The peak does not have quite the significance of Fuji, but it is a powerful symbol of Scotland.
+Ben Nevis (also 'Bennevis' and 'Benevas') is located in Inverness-shire, at the foot of the highest mountain of the United Kingdom (1,334 metres) by the same name.

-It was built in 1825 by 'Long John' McDonald.
-In 1955, the distillery came under the ownership of Joseph W. Hobbs, also proprietor of Bruichladdich, Glenesk, Glenkinchie, Glenury Royal and Lochside.
-Hobbs installed a Coffey Still and Ben Nevis became the first distillery to produce both malt and grain whisky.
+The distillery was built in 1825 by 'Long John' McDonald.
+In 1955, the distillery came under the ownership of Joseph W. Hobbs, also proprietor of Bruichladdich, Glenesk, Glenkinchie, Glenury Royal, and Lochside.
+Hobbs installed a Coffey Still, and Ben Nevis became the first distillery to produce malt and grain whisky.

-In 1981 the Long Johns extended the capacity of the stills, withdrew the Coffey still and devoted to the production of malt whisky, but they were forced to close down 2 years later, in 1984.
-In 1989 it was purchased by the Japanese group The Nikka Whisky Distilling Company which re-opened it in 1991.
+In 1981, the Long Johns extended the capacity of the stills, withdrew the Coffey still, and devoted themselves to malt whisky production.
+After a series of brief closures, in 1989, Ben Nevis was purchased by the Japanese group The Nikka Whisky Distilling Company, which re-opened it in 1990.

 The Japanese influence is significant.
-Just like Suntory and Nikka, Ben Nevis offers a selection of single malts (most notably a 10yo and a 26yo) as well as a range of blends, including the Dew of Ben Nevis and 'Glencoe' 8yo vatted malt.
+Just like Suntory and Nikka, Ben Nevis offers a selection of single malts (most notably a 10 Year Old and a 26 Year Old) as well as a range of blends, including the Dew of Ben Nevis and 'Glencoe' 8-Year-Old Vatted Malt.
 As a result, a large proportion of the output is used in blends.
-The single malts provide good, old-fashioned, West Highland whisky.
+The single malts provide excellent, classic Highland whisky, delighting their loyal fanbase.
+In 2014, Forgotten Bottlings were introduced, and some very old versions, such as the 1966, 1967, and 1968 versions, were released.